UBDC works with Renfrewshire Council to find insights on private rented housing

 The relationship between registrations and the actual number of households in the private rented sector is not a precise one, and we address these complexities in our analysis.
 However, our initial investigation indicates that landlord registration data may be a very useful way of tracking the development of private renting within an authority.

 You can read our initial thoughts in this Data Note (PDF), in which we reviewed private landlord registrations received in anonymized form by Renfrewshire Council for a single point in time.
-Listed below our some key takeaways from our analysis.
+Listed below are some key takeaways from our analysis.

 The vast majority of landlords (79%) own only one property while a further 11% own two properties.